 DPoE technology was established with the following common requirements already developed by operators.
 Each of the participant operators had previously selected 1G-EPON and 10G-EPON as the appropriate technology for one or more applications.
 EPON is a widely deployed technology with a sufficient and large supply of vendors offering a variety of products for each component of the access network.
-10G-EPON technology is now becoming available and is backwards compatible with 1G-EPON.
-A 1G-EPON network can be incrementally upgraded to 10G-EPON, adding or replacing ONUs one at a time if required.
-1G-EPON and 10G-EPON are compatible with [SCTE 174] (RFoG).
+10G-EPON technology is available and is backwards compatible with 1G-EPON.
+A 1G-EPON network can be incrementally upgraded to 10G-EPON, adding or replacing ONUs as business needs require.
+1G-EPON and 10G-EPON are compatible with [SCTE 174].

-The EPON protocol [802.3ah] and the amendment for 10G-EPON [802.3av] support a centralized operator-based controller architecture, with the controller commonly referred to as the Optical Line Terminal (OLT), with low cost Layer 2 access devices (ONU).
-The basic service mapping architecture in EPON is to map Ethernet (or IP) frame header information (such as addresses, IP DiffServ Code Points, Ethernet Q tag, S-VLAN/C-VLAN ID, ISID, bridge address, or other marking) to a logical circuit called a Logical Link Identifier (LLID) in [802.3ah].
-The service function is similar to that used in DOCSIS networks in many ways because it is based on a centralized scheduler and uses an LLID which functions like an SID, supports both unicast and broadcast, and has other similarities.
+1G-EPON and 10G-EPON, originally defined in [802.3ah] and [802.3av] respectively, support a point-to-multipoint architecture with a centralized controller called an Optical Line Terminal (OLT) and distributed low cost Layer 2 ONUs.
+The basic service mapping architecture in EPON is to map Ethernet (or IP) frame header information (e.g., addresses, IP Differentiated Service Code Points, Ethernet Q tag, S-VLAN/C-VLAN ID, ISID, bridge address, etc.) to a logical circuit called a Logical Link Identifier (LLID) in [802.3ah].
+The service mapping function in DPoE specifications is similar to that used in DOCSIS specifications.
+Both DOCSIS and DPoE networks rely on a centralized scheduler though EPON utilizes an LLID which functions like a SID in DOCSIS to support unicast, broadcast, and multicast.

 Existing [802.3ah] EPON systems do interoperate within the strict definitions of 1G-EPON.
 Experience with lab testing, field trials, and deployments has shown operators that 1G-EPON OLT and ONU systems typically only interoperate with a single port ONU.
 This is because [802.3ah] specifies the interfaces on the PON (the DPoE TU interface) but does not specify any of the other system interfaces.
-For example, an OLT from vendor A will register an ONU from vendor B, but it is not possible to construct a VLAN from the DPoE MN interface to an S interface.
+For example, an OLT from vendor A will register an ONU from vendor B, but it is not possible to construct a VLAN across the DPoE Network.
 This is a well-recognized limitation of [802.3ah].
-The challenge is that neither 1G-EPON nor 10G-EPON specify OAMP to forward traffic between NNI ports and the PON, or UNI ports and the PON.
+The challenge is that neither 1G-EPON nor 10G-EPON specify OAMP to configure the forwarding of traffic between Network to Network Interface (NNI) ports (I-NNI for MEF or NSI for L2VPN or IP(HSD)) and the PON, or UNI ports and the PON.
 This is not different from other Ethernet standards.
 For example, if two Ethernet switches from two different vendors are connected, each switch must typically be configured independently.
-The challenge for EPON is that the remote device (the ONU) cannot be reached, and therefore cannot be configured.
-A solution to this problem must then be based on developing a common (standard) method of reaching the controller for the ONU, identifying the ONU capabilities, and providing that information to the OLT so that it can configure a working end to forwarding service (in both directions).
+The challenge for EPON is that the remote device (the ONU) cannot be reached directly, and therefore cannot be configured.
+A solution to this problem must then be based on developing a common (standard) method of reaching the controller for the ONU, identifying the ONU capabilities, and providing that information to the OLT so that it can configure the ONU to forward traffic.